MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 Use the General Ledger Setup window to set up a retained earnings account.
 If you decide to close the profit and loss accounts to one retained earnings account, the net income or net loss amount are closed to a single posting account or fixed allocation account.

+> [!NOTE]
-*Select your retained earnings account before posting your beginning balances.*
+> Select your retained earnings account before posting your beginning balances.

 **To set up a single retained earnings account:**